 Let me share a secret with you: I don't know.
 Using social media as a marketing or networking tool is in its infancy.
 What seems like a good idea today may turn out to be a bullet point on “The Top Ten Mistakes Businesses Make with Social Media” tomorrow.

 In addition, like a lot of marketing endeavors, the results may be difficult to track.
 Did that lead come from your Facebook profile, your blog, or a newspaper ad you took out?

 You can certainly sit back and wait for your competitors to make the first move and learn from their mistakes.
 But while you're on the sidelines, they'll be making connections and building relationships with your prospects.
 Are you willing to take that chance?

 The social media rules are still being written.
 Where does social networking end and commercial networking begin?
 Is this the future of the Web, or just another evolutionary step?
-Will today’s social media leaders be around tomorrow, or will some other interupting technology crash the party?
+Will today's social media leaders be around tomorrow, or will some other interrupting technology crash the party?